robertwenner/comics/doc/social.md

 # Social media network modules

 The `Comic::Social::...` modules post today's comic for each language on social networks (in the widest sense).
-They run after all `Comic::Upload::...` modules have finished.

 If you have multiple comics for today, for example, one only in English and one only in German, the social media code will post both.